gvne/spleeterpp/docs/source/build.rst

 Instructions
 ^^^^^^^^^^^^

 The build system is based on `cmake`.
-It has two external dependencies:

-- `conda` has to be found in the path
-- `tensorflow_cc` install path should be provided
+It requires `conda` installed and available on your path.

 Then you can build it like any other `cmake` project.